openhab/openhab-addons/bundles/org.openhab.binding.magentatv/README.md

 ### magentatv.rules

-Due to the fact the POWER is a toggle button and the binding can't detect the current status, which could lead into the situation that you want to power on the receiver as part of a scene, but due to the fact that it is already ON you switch it off.
+Due to the fact the POWER is a toggle button and the binding cannot detect the current status, which could lead into the situation that you want to power on the receiver as part of a scene, but due to the fact that it is already ON you switch it off.
-We spend some time to fiddle out a better handling and find a way to detect a network message when the receiver gets powered off (MR4xx only).
+We spend some time to fiddle out a better handling and find a way to detect a network message i the receiver gets powered off (MR4xx only).
 In this case MagentaTV_Power is switch to OFF.

 This said you could use the following